hgnzheng/cse15l-lab-reports-wi23/index.md

 For the first message, I wanted to add I'mHARGEN, which does not have an empty space in between words.
 Adding this way, we can test the simplest implementation of our code -- to add a string without space(s).
 When I typed `add-message?s=I'mHARGEN`, we can see that a message pops up, and that message tells us "I'mHARGEN is added!
 It's now visible."
 + This is exactly what we wanted because we expect to see a message that says "xx is added!
 It's now visible," as in our code `return String.format("%s is added!
 It's now visible", result);`.
-+ Above all, the method 'handleRequest' is called with the URL address that runs in our local machine to check against our path and return specific results as specified in our code.
++ Above all, the method `handleRequest` is called with the URL address that runs in our local machine to check against our path and return specific results as specified in our code.
 + Since this is the first time we use the query `add-message`, a StringBuilder object called 'result' is initialized to store the message "I'mHARGEN," which will later be appended to the "str" StringBuilder object.

 ![screenshot1](screenshot1-add.png)